-Elements Sub-elements Description and/or justification for the choice of elements and sub-elements revenues to optimize management national and sub-national levels.
-This is essential to ensuring of TF finance (ii) Coordination with national BLU as potential TF institution that sub-national Papuan governments can guarantee a stable source of funding, while experts and TF institutions can bee as potential IT institution optimize their management strategies to generate maximum earnings.
-3. Distribution of benefits .
-Distributing earnings to the intended beneficiaries in Papua (i) Decision on development programs (most relevant for OAP groups) that will receive trust fund finance Considering distribution mechanism opted is through intermediaries (e.g., development programs), Sub-national Papuan Governments' capacity to decide on which programs, considering many programs in-place already in Papua especially for OAP groups, is essential to address.
-Without this capacity, chances of TF earnings distributed to least impactful programs is far greater. (ii) Technical skills to ensure TF Once a development program is selected, it is essential that funding reaches the sub-national Papuan governments have the capacity to ensure development programs and TF funding reaches the intended development programs.
-This supports the intended demands technical competence and falls under the specific outcomes supervision of the executing government institution.
+Elements Sub-elements Description and/or justification for the choice of elements and sub-elements revenues to optimize management of TF finance (ii) Coordination with national BLU as potential TF institution source of funding while experts and TF institutions can 3.
+Distribution of benefits.
+Distributing earnings to the intended beneficiaries in Papua (i) Decision on development programs (most relevant for OAP groups) that will receive trust fund finance Considering distribution mechanism opted i intermediaries (e.g., development programs), S Papuan Governments' capacity to decide on whi considering many programs in-place already especially for OAP groups, is essential to address capacity, chances of TF earnings distributed to le programs is far greater. intended beneficiaries in rapua (ii) Technical skills to ensure TF funding reaches the development programs and supports the intended outcomes Once a development program is selected, it is essential that sub-national Papuan governments have the capacity to ensur TF funding reaches the intended development programs.
+Th demands technical competence and falls under the specific supervision of the executing government institution.